janjongboom/blog.janjongboom.com/_posts/2019-06-15-power-management-mbed-os.md

 ### Device does not sleep in bare-metal mode

 The sleep manager is currently not loaded when running Mbed OS in bare-metal mode.
-We're planning to add this in the Mbed OS 5.13 release.
 You can track progress [in this pull request](https://github.com/ARMmbed/mbed-os/pull/10104).